c-bertran/42-examshell/README.md

 - [Disclaimer](#disclaimer)
 - [License](#license)

-## `Examshell`

-`Examshell` will allow you to practice to be perfectly ready for the exams

 This one will have the same behaviors as the real examshell:
 - Several exercises can be available per level, chosen randomly
 - Your rendering must be committed via git
-- A Moulinette will go over your code to check for forbidden functions, and possible leaks
+- A moulinette will go over your code to check for forbidden functions, and possible leaks
 - Then your program will be compared with the _real_ program

 Some options have been added: